 The first line of treatment for any ankle sprain is Rest, Ice, Compression and Elevation (RICE).
 Icing the ankle should be carried out no more than 10 minutes in every hour for the first 24 hours.
 Once swelling has reduced, rehabilitation should be sought.
 This can involve non-surgical intervention such as ankle bracing or strapping, where a brace or strapping is applied to the ankle during periods of increased activity.
 This functions as a bolster that supports the ankle and allows the ankle to function correctly.
 However this is not recommended as a long term treatment and you should not rely on this.

-Other forms of conservative treatment methods look at the cause of problem and this may include the use of arch supports, or orthotics that are inserted into the shoe/trainer and provide stability not only to the ankle but the heel, arch and the whole foot.
+Conservative treatment methods look at the cause of problem.
+Stability and support of the foot and ankle is provided by arch supports, or orthotics that are inserted into the shoe/trainer.
+These not only support the ankle but also the heel, arch and the whole foot.
 Orthotic arch supports are available in different shapes, forms and sizes for different foot types and it is also recommend that these are prescribed and fitted by a professional to offer maximum support and stability to the foot in order to provide you with a stable platform to support and rehabilitate your injury and to prevent injuring the ankle further.

-Orthotic Insoles can be categorized into 3 groups – Off The Shelf, Semi-Custom and Fully Custom Moulded.
+Orthotic Insoles can be categorised into 3 groups – Off The Shelf, Semi-Custom and Fully Custom Moulded.

 We Fix Feet offer all 3 ranges of orthotic insoles: